 The impact of economic reform policies on women’s human rights

-For his next thematic report to the UN General Assembly, 73rd session (2018), the Independent Expert on foreign debt and human rights will focus on the links and the impact of economic reforms and austerity measures on women’s human rights.
+For his 2018 thematic report to the UN General Assembly, 73rd session, the Independent Expert on foreign debt and human rights has focused on the links and the impact of economic reforms and austerity measures on women’s human rights.
 The report is available in all UN languages.

 Human Rights Council resolution